openedx/edx-cookiecutters/docs/how_tos/layered_cookiecutter.rst

 For example: for cookiecutter-django-app(CDA), the CDA specific files/folders are created first, then files from django-template, and then finally files from python-template.

-Look at cookiecutter-django-app/hooks/post_gen_project.py for example of top to bottom layering and for functions to do the moves correctly.

 When to using this approach
 ---------------------------